why Chevron Corporation [CVX] is a Good Choice for Investors After New Price Target of $103.44

 Chevron Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.00 and a Current Ratio set at 1.30.

-There are presently around $110,182 million, or 63.00% of CVX stock, in the hands of institutional investors.
-The top three institutional holders of CVX stocks are: VANGUARD GROUP INC with ownership of 163,777,349, which is approximately -2.656% of the company’s market cap and around 0.04% of the total institutional ownership; BLACKROCK INC., holding 126,822,239 shares of the stock with an approximate value of $11.54 billion in CVX stocks shares; and STATE STREET CORP, currently with $11.08 billion in CVX stock with ownership of nearly -1.326% of the company’s market capitalization.
+There are presently around $116,847 million, or 63.30% of CVX stock, in the hands of institutional investors.
+The top three institutional holders of CVX stocks are: VANGUARD GROUP INC with ownership of 157,790,935, which is approximately -3.655% of the company’s market cap and around 0.04% of the total institutional ownership; STATE STREET CORP, holding 127,915,455 shares of the stock with an approximate value of $11.91 billion in CVX stocks shares; and BLACKROCK INC., currently with $11.81 billion in CVX stock with ownership of nearly -5.162% of the company’s market capitalization.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.